Phuire-Research/Stratimux/README.md

   * With this change you may now have strategies jump all lines upon creation, ensuring some change prior to other action's taking effect.
   * Unless a ActionNode or incoming Action created by createActionNode has its own priority, then that takes precedents.
 But does not effect the Strategy's overall priority.

-## Road Map (*Updated*  6/20/24)
+## Road Map (*Updated*  08/09/24)
 ### Beyond v0.2.0
 * Will be focusing on parallel development of Stratimux and Huirth in order to create developer tools and scaffolding.
-* Planned
-  * Action Graph
-  * Project Scaffolding
-  * *Spoilers*
+* Extended Roadmap Set
 ### Developer Experience Decks Interface v0.2.0
 This release will be provided alongside a migration guide due to breaking changes.
-Afterwards will resume incremental updates and apologize for taking time necessary to ensure the internal type safety.
-Soon.
+Afterwards will resume incremental updates.
+Making the time as of 08/09/24
 * DECKS Interface - No longer need to import actions, selectors, or prime semaphores.
   * [X] d - Entry point supplied to all points of observation, allows for the selection of each deck currently loaded into the Axium.
 Providing access to their e, c, k, s properties.
   * [X] e - Entry point for the current point of observation, providing access to all loaded actions for such.